climb-tf/climb-tf.github.io/docs/getting-started/recommended-maps.md

 Very beginner friendly.
 Forces you to know how to crouch jump correctly in the beginning.

 ### kz_crash
-To make it past the 3rd room requires proper air strafing and given the gimick of the room, makes it easy to learn.
+To make it past the 3rd room requires proper air strafing.
+Given the gimick of the room, it helps you understand how strafing in the air increases your speed.

 ### kz_bedoma
 The 2nd room is exclusively strafing.
-Use your A and D keys to increase your speed, do not hold W.
+Use your A and D keys to increase your speed.
+Do not hold W.

 ## Good Maps for Practicing Techniques
-These maps are categorized by techniques needed.
+The maps listed are categorized by techniques needed.

 ## Long Jumps
 ### kz_laza_rc1
-To complete this map requires long jumping 300 units five times throughout the map.
+Completing this map requires long jumping (300hu), five times, throughout the map.

-## Bhops
+## Bhopping
 ### bkz_cauz_final
 ### bkz_bonus

 ## Ramps/Surfing/Slides
 ### kz_moondust
-To complete the ramps requires not holding crouch on the ramps, and holding it when you leave the surface of the ramp.
+Has a few sections with ramps.
+It's important to note that on the ramps you cannot be holding crouch.
+When you are leaving the ramp and in the air, then you want to crouch.

 ### kz_descent

 ## Ledgegrabs
 ### kz_cavern
-The map is very easy, however it's very good practice for (ledgegrabs)(/ledgegrab).
-Almost every jump you can perform a ledgegrab on.
+The map itself is very easy, however it's good a map to practice (ledgegrabs)[/ledgegrab] on.
+Almost every jump on the map is ledgegrab-able.

 ## Wallstrafes